the78mole/wmBus-tool/README.md

    - throw out AMBER
    - Make stubs for AMBER (find somebody to test it)

+## Long term ToDos

+ - Use a plugin infrastructure to provide drivers for different wMBus interfaces See [Eli Bendersky's post](https://eli.thegreenplace.net/2012/08/24/plugins-in-c) as a starting point.

 # Building the software

 The build is easily done by issuing